JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goControlFlow.md

 ### **A. Branching Statements**

-Branching statements divides the program into different branches on the basis of given condition.
+Branching statements divide the program into different branches on the basis of a given condition.
 Some blocks of code might execute and some might not.
-In Go, we have `if-else` and `switch` to control the flow of program.
+In Go, we have `if-else` and `switch` to control the flow of the program.

 #### 1. if-else